Ginkgo Biloba - Natural memory booster

 The original distribution area of Ginkgo Biloba is East Asia.
 At the beginning of the 18th century, it came to Europe on trade routes from Japan, where it has been cultivated as an ornamental plant since then.
 It was also widely used in the United States and South America.
 The oldest ginkgo trees can be found today in their area of origin China, where some specimens up to 5000 years old exist.

-In addition to the genetic, ecological and cultural references to naturally occurring ginkgo stocks can also be found.
-In Chongqing and in the neighboring province of Guizhou, several small stocks of ginkgo trees have been discovered, which can either be regarded as independent groups within the surrounding natural forests or as remains of former larger populations that have lost contact with their original forest.
+In addition to the genetic, ecological, and cultural references to naturally occurring ginkgo stocks can also be found.
+In Chongqing and in the neighbouring province of Guizhou, several small stocks of ginkgo trees have been discovered, which can either be regarded as independent groups within the surrounding natural forests or as remains of former larger populations that have lost contact with their original forest.

 However, ginkgo planting and the consumption of ginkgo seeds have no tradition in the population of the Guizhou Province.
 The cultivation of ginkgo trees only started there around 1980 and therefore does not offer an explanation for the numerous, sometimes very large trees that can be found in the region.
 There are also no ginkgo trees growing near temples, which is an indication of human cultivation.